 Speaking of the players, I can handle the wild haircuts (Lourdes Gurriel looks like a pineapple), and those ugly lumberjack beards, and the longish hair, but the spitting – just no. If there’s no crying in baseball there shouldn’t be any spitting either.

 Every game counts – the Jays missed the wild card spot by one measly game.
-Yes, I know a team needs time to gel and they didn’t a home stadium for most of the year – due to the pandemic they played in Dunedin and Buffalo until mid-summer – and home town enthusiasm means a lot, but a little more effort earlier on would have made all the difference.
+Yes, I know a team needs time to gel and they didn’t have a home stadium for most of the year – due to the pandemic they played in Dunedin and Buffalo until mid-summer – and home town enthusiasm means a lot, but a little more effort earlier on would have made all the difference.

 Even baseball has it’s politics.
 While it’s generally minus the all out brawling of hockey, the #Cardgate episode illustrates just how overheated things can get.
 The opposing team picked up the play card the Blue Jays catcher had accidentally dropped at home plate and kept it.
 When the bat boy was sent over to the dugout to retrieve it, their player refused to give it up.
 The next night, said player got hit in the back while up at bat, by some rookie Jays pitcher, and a “heated discussion” ensued with the pitcher being ejected from the game.
 The ensuing debate went on for days, demonstrating poor sportsmanship all around.